Frankfurt homosexual trials: Investigations

-The wave of persecution in Frankfurt was triggered by the 17-year-old prostitute Otto Blankenstein, who was arrested on July 16, 1950 in Frankfurt for "commercial same-sex prostitution" and against whom the investigation was opened.
-The investigating Public Prosecutor, Dr. Fritz Thiede, personally took over the management of the police investigations.
-Under interrogation, Blankenstein named 70 clients with whom he claimed to have had 200 sexual contacts.
-He became a key witness, which was inadmissible under the German Criminal Procedure Law at the time.
-He was such an important source of information for the police and the public prosecutor that he was placed in special custody and not remanded to prison.
+The wave of persecution in Frankfurt was triggered by the investigation of 17-year-old prostitute Otto Blankenstein, who was arrested on July 16, 1950, in Frankfurt for "commercial same-sex prostitution."
+The investigating public prosecutor, Dr. Fritz Thiede, personally took over the management of the police investigations.
+Under interrogation, Blankenstein claimed to have had sexual contact with at least 70 clients over 200 times.
+He became a key witness, however, crown witnesses were not yet enshrined in German law.
+He was such an important source of information for the police and the public prosecutor that he was placed in special custody instead of prison.
 Blankenstein either remained in the police prison or he was imprisoned in the Preungesheim correctional facility.
-The presentation to the Detention Judge was also omitted.
 At times during the investigation, Blankenstein was questioned daily.
 Thiede temporarily relocated his office to the Police Headquarters.
-The public prosecutor's office justified its considerable investigative effort vis-à-vis the public with the protection of minors and later with blackmail.
+The public prosecutor's office justified its considerable investigative effort to the public with the protection of minors and later with blackmail.
 The latter is considered to have been a definite pretext, as it was never mentioned as the reason for arrest.

-The men named by Blankenstein were summoned, treated and also photographed.
-The photos were shown to other prostitutes.
-This resulted in 173 investigations against 214 people, of whom around 50 were arrested, many of them minors.
-This resulted in 42 indictments.
+The men named by Blankenstein were summoned, processed for identification and also photographed, and these photos were shown to other prostitutes.
+This resulted in 173 investigations against 214 people, of whom around 50 were arrested, many of them minors, resulting in 42 indictments.
 The investigations initiated by Blankenstein's statements were joined by others, so that Thiede finally conducted 240 investigations into a total of 280 people for violations of Section 175 of the Criminal Code.
 Over the course of the investigation, 100 people were arrested and 75 charges were brought against them by the end of the year.
 Recent research has supported these figures, reconstructed by Dieter Schiefelbein.